Deadicated03/Tic-Tac-Toe-game-in-java/README.md

-Game is still in development... currently trying to make Computer vs Computer
+1. Game is still in development... currently trying to make Computer vs Computer.
+2. To execute the program run main.